From black hole to one-dimensional chain: parity symmetry breaking and kink formation: Introduction

-In this paper, we dynamically realize the kink hairs of real scalar fields from the parity symmetry ($Z_2$ symmetry) breaking in a planar Schwarzschild-AdS black hole.
-We quench (by increasing) the chemical potential in the boundary field theory (effectively this is equivalent to decreasing the temperature), as crossing the critical point the scalar fields with former $Z_2$ symmetry will spontaneously break along a one-dimensional space.
-Due to the prominent Kibble-Zurek mechanism (KZM) \cite{Kibble:1976sj,Kibble:1980mv,Zurek:1985qw}, the symmetry breaking in a spatial region will induce topological defects as some symmetry breaking domains merge.
-In the one-dimensional case, kinks (a kind of topological defects) will finally form for the real scalar fields \cite{Laguna:1997cf,Gomez-Ruiz:2019hdw}. \footnote{For complex scalar fields in a loop the topological defects are the winding numbers of the phase, see for example \cite{Das:2011cx,Xia:2020cjl,Xia:2021xap,Li:2021mtd,Li:2021jqk}.} By fixing the final temperature lower than the critical temperature, we will see the stable structures of the kinks in the final equilibrium states.
-This means these kink hairs are stable solutions.
+Here, we dynamically realize the kink hairs of real scalar fields from the parity symmetry ($Z_2$ symmetry) breaking in the AdS bulk, refer to Fig.\ref{fig0}.
+By decreasing the temperature of the system across the critical point, the former $Z_2$ symmetry of the scalar fields spontaneously break along a spatial direction.
+Then kinks form at the interfaces of the symmetry breaking domains.
+By fixing the final temperature lower than the critical temperature for a while, we see the stable structures of the kinks in the final equilibrium state.
+This indicates that these kink hairs are dynamically stable.